brootaylor/brootaylor-v3/src/_content/pages/now.md

 Right now, I'm working on a contract basis as a **Frontend Engineer** for [Admiral Group Plc](https://www.admiralgroup.co.uk/) on their customer facing websites.

-This contract finshes at the end of June 2025.
+This contract finshes at the end of October 2025.
 I'm hoping to find something a bit more permanent after that. {.call-out}

 ---